 As it hadn't shown any spikes in hospitalizations, Gov. Ned Lamont announced 'Phase 2' would happen on June 17.

-Read the detailed rules and certification for reopening here.
+Read the detailed rules for reopening here.

 With Phase 1 came outdoor dining, and the reopening of non-essential retail businesses, offices, outdoor museums and zoos, outdoor recreation.